puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 ### Task 1

-* Ensure to have a new version of python installed. `ansible-builder` is developping quickly and chances are, that you cannot run it with a python version that's not rather new.
+* Ensure to have a new version of python installed. `ansible-builder` is developing quickly and chances are that you cannot run it with a python version that's not rather new.
 * Install all packages needed to use `ansible-builder` on the controller host.

 {{% details title="Solution Task 1" %}}